For all GME training programs

 No one can find them

-A resident at 2 a.m. shouldn't be hunting through folders for the protocol they need in the next ninety seconds.
+A resident at 2 a.m. shouldn't be hunting through folders for the guideline they need in the next ninety seconds.

 They go stale